ioqy/pve-cert-copy/README.md

-# A systemd timer to automatically copy the SSL certificate from Proxmox Virtual Environment to Proxmox Backup Server installed on the same machine
+# A systemd unit to automatically copy the SSL certificate from Proxmox Virtual Environment to Proxmox Backup Server installed on the same machine

 ## Install